Indonesia - Que ver en Ubud - Danza tradicional Bali

 Where to stay in Ubud and how many days to stay?

 With one day in Ubud you have enough to see everything.
 Although, if you go well of time you can stay two or even three days to see each place with more calm.
-To sleep in Ubud, you can take a look at In Da Garden; where you can sleep for 20 euros in a double room right in the center of Ubud.
-Sagitarius Inn is another good option located in the center of Ubud; where for 20 euros you can enjoy a nice swimming pool and sleep in a double room.
+To sleep in Ubud, you can take a look at In Da Garden.
+You can sleep there for 20 euros in a double room right in the center of Ubud.
+Sagitarius Inn is another good option, located in the center of Ubud.
+For 20 euros, you can enjoy a nice swimming pool and sleep in a double room.

 If you don’t feel like spending the night there, you can do like I did and ride your bike from the south coast of Bali to Ubud even though you have an hour’s ride there and back.